cchitsiang/awesome-stars/README.md

 - [a16z-infra/companion-app](https://github.com/a16z-infra/companion-app) - AI companions with memory: a lightweight stack to create and host your own AI companions
 - [vercel/platforms](https://github.com/vercel/platforms) - A full-stack Next.js app with multi-tenancy and custom domain support.
 Built with Next.js App Router and the Vercel Domains API.
-- [logspace-ai/langflow](https://github.com/logspace-ai/langflow) - ⛓️ Langflow is a UI for LangChain, designed with react-flow to provide an effortless way to experiment and prototype flows.
 - [gibbok/typescript-book](https://github.com/gibbok/typescript-book) - The Concise TypeScript Book: A Concise Guide to Effective Development in TypeScript.
 Free and Open Source.
 - [fogbender/b2b-saaskit](https://github.com/fogbender/b2b-saaskit) - B2B SaaS Starter Kit - create a B2B web app: quickly and for free
-- [payloadcms/payload](https://github.com/payloadcms/payload) - Built with React + TypeScript, Payload is a free and open-source Headless CMS. [✩Star] if you support our work!
+- [payloadcms/payload](https://github.com/payloadcms/payload) - The best way to build a modern backend + admin UI.
+No black magic, all TypeScript, and fully open-source, Payload is both an app framework and a headless CMS.
 - [prisma/prisma-client-extensions](https://github.com/prisma/prisma-client-extensions) -
 - [xitanggg/open-resume](https://github.com/xitanggg/open-resume) - OpenResume is a powerful open-source resume builder and resume parser. https://open-resume.com/
 - [sadmann7/skateshop](https://github.com/sadmann7/skateshop) - An open source e-commerce skateshop build with everything new in Next.js 13.